rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-21-bb2b48bb98e3487d-adjudication-order-in-respect-of-omprakash-a-khandelwal-in-the-matter-of-aadhaar.md

 stocks:
 - AADHAARVIL
 tags:
-- adjudication-order
-- preferential-allotment
-- icdr-regulations
-- pfutp-regulations
 - aadhaar-ventures
+- adjudication
 - funding-violations
+- icdr
+- preferential-issue
+- regulatory-framework
 title: Adjudication Order in respect of Omprakash A Khandelwal in the matter of Aadhaar Ventures India Limited
 ---